sizovs/sizovs.github.io/_posts/2019-03-21-the-best-developer-conferences.md

 ![Unconference](https://avatars.io/twitter/ndc_conferences)

-NDC is one of the world's largest independent software conferences covering pretty much everything you need to know about software development.
+NDC is one of the best .NET conferences in Europe.
 NDC speakers come from all over the world and are recognized as experts and thought leaders in their field.
 What I like about NDC is that it offers many full-day workshops.
 The conference also runs in Copenhagen, Oslo, Sydney and Minnesota.

 <br>
 [Website](https://ndcconferences.com){: .button rel="nofollow" }